 Dr Mohi Ahmed, Research Integrity Manager

-Dr Mohi Ahmed trained as a Neuroscientist with a PhD in Developmental Genetics.
-He has more than 10 years’ experience as an academic researcher both in the UK and USA.
-He has specific interests in chromatin dysfunction during development and epigenetic mechanisms underlying hearing loss and dementia.
+Dr Mohi Ahmed trained as a neuroscientist, with a Ph.D. in Developmental Genetics.
+He has more than 10 years’ experience as a researcher at King’s College London and Mount Sinai School of Medicine, New York, with specific interests in chromatin dysfunction during development and epigenetic mechanisms underlying hearing loss and dementia.

 Beilul Kahsai, Events Officer

 Beilul has over 15 years of experience managing small to large-scale events.
 Before joining UKRIO, she led a small team and collaborated with leading experts to develop content for large complex vascular symposiums attended by over 4,000 doctors worldwide.
 Beilul has worked in both the public and private sectors delivering high-profile events.
 In order to support the UKRIO in delivering its strategy, she brings with her a wealth of event management experience.

 In Beilul’s role as Events Officer, she will deliver a variety of events to thousands of researchers from different institutions.

 Pippa has worked in the not-for-profit sector for many years.
 In her most recent role as Fundraising Manager, she was responsible for income generation and securing voluntary support in order to maintain and grow charitable services.
 Pippa also has experience in project-based operational planning, delivery, and evaluation with a strategic focus.